sea-grass/chess-engine/README.md

 >
 > This repository contains work-in-progress.
 Any code, documentation, etc. should be considered as such and not taken at face value.

+## Roadmap

+Following is a list of modules/features that I plan to implement in this engine:

+- [ ] xboard server interface
+- [ ] game format marshal (PGN, FEN, or otherwise)
+- [ ] chess game data structure
+- [ ] move validator
+- [ ] move generator
+- [ ] position evaluator
+- [ ] move search
+- [ ] read/write chess databases

+## Implementation

+## Data structure

+The data structure needs to represent the game state at a point in time, the game state history, and potentially branches of moves.
+To support looking backward and forward, it should also store the current point in time.

+It needs to support saving/loading a snapshot of the state and loading from existing chess game formats.
+It must expose methods to query and mutate the game state.

+## Xboard interface

+The engine must be able to act as a REPL according to the xboard spec.
+Commands received through the xboard interface may involve cancelling ongoing work (such as searching for an optimal move)

 ## Implementation

 ### Board representation